Moz Local vs Yext

 - Dedicated account management and onboarding support add value

-- Social media publishing and content distribution across channels matters
+- Enterprise-grade social media publishing with advanced content distribution matters

 - Complex approval workflows and role-based access are required